 - How to Get Started With Influencer Marketing

 The Growth of Brand Influencer Partnerships

-- [Podcast] 7 Types of Marketing That are Longterm Plays
+- 7 Types of Marketing that Are Long-term Plays [podcast]

-- 50 Ad Networks That Open up New Channels of Growth (Check out influencer marketing platform Famebit!)
+- 50 Ad Networks that Open Up New Channels of Growth (like influencer marketing platform Famebit)

 Why Brands Rely on Influencer Marketing

-This is part of an overall shift in how we prioritize word-of-mouth information over paid television, magazine and newspaper ads and it’s hard to ignore the power of these unofficial brand ambassadors.
-Influencer marketing provides an opportunity for companies to leverage the power of social proof, all the while relying on those who already have a large following.
+This is part of an overall shift in how we prioritize recommendations over paid television, magazine and newspaper ads and it’s hard to ignore the power of these unofficial brand ambassadors.
+Influencer marketing provides an opportunity for companies to leverage the power of social proof, all the while relying on those who already have a large following:

-- [Podcast] 7 Social Media Hacks That’ll Make You Stand Out From the Noise
+- 7 Social Media Hacks that’ll Make You Stand Out from the Noise [podcast]

 According to the Pew Research Center: